danielfdickinson/link-check-action-hugo-dfd/README.md

-# DFD Hugo Check Links GitHub Action
+# DFD Hugo check-links GitHub Action

 GitHub Action to check links (internal-only or optionally all links) for a Hugo site